botlabs-gg/yagpdb-docs-v2/content/docs/reference/templates/functions.md

 ### Component Builder Functions

-The `ComponentBuilder` object provides methods to construct, manipulate, and export Discord V2 message components programmatically.
-These methods allow you to build complex layouts incrementally and retrieve them in a format that Discord understands.
+The `ComponentBuilder` simplifies building Discord's V2 components, allowing complex layouts to be built incrementally.
+It provides methods for constructing, manipulating, and exporting components in a format Discord understands, ensuring line length doesn't exceed 120 characters.

 #### ComponentBuilder.Add